 The WFC was created in Fall 2006.
 The cabinet membership aims to represent the full range of women faculty at the University, including women at all academic ranks and in a variety of colleges and disciplines.
 The members are appointed for three-year terms jointly by the Vice Provost for Faculty and Academic Affairs and the current members of the cabinet.
 Eligible faculty members include both regular faculty (tenured and tenure-track) and contract or term faculty with appointment codes of 9401, 9402, and 9403.
 The Women's Faculty Cabinet reports to the Vice Provost for Faculty and Academic Affairs.
 The cabinet meets monthly throughout the academic year.

-- Rebecca Ropers, Vice Provost for Faculty and Academic Affairs
+Beth Lewis, Vice Provost of Faculty & Academic Affairs

 The WFC is collecting caregiver testimonials, modeled on work done by the University of Wisconsin's system-wide Caregiving Task Force.
 The current world situation creates additional responsibilities for University community members who are in the role of caregiver, broadly defined.
 This might be because caregiving roles have changed due to the schedules of daycares and K-12 schools, issues with adult care and nursing homes, a return of adult children to the family home, changes in shared living spaces, caring for a friend or family member who is physically ill, being a support person for a friend or family member who is experiencing emotional suffering or mental illness, changes in self-care, or anything else.
 The testimonials recorded here are collected to document our stories and build awareness of our individual and collective experiences.